JadenBalogh/home-together-b/Documentation/Requirements/Project Summary.md

 # Project Summary
-Home Together is a non-profit hub for all things homesharing.

-Home Together does not offer a particular service, but rather aims to maximize the number of people and services available in one place.
-Users can use the website to browse local homesharing services and find people in a particular geographical location, and filter these results by their specific needs.

-General features include:
- - Search people and services that match an entered set of filters
-    - e.g: A user could search by working status, location, pets, and budget.

- - Anonymous and secure sign up.
-    - User enters information on site to verify identity but it is hidden from other users.
-If user wishes to share personal information with another member they can do so via the site message system.

- - Private no-risk messaging within the website, with email notifications.

- - Rating system for both home sharers and listed services
+Home Together is the non-profit hub for all things homesharing.
+It aims to not just offer a particular service but to bring together everything related to home sharing into one unified platform.
+Users can browse local homesharing services, look for potential housemates, and connect with local classes, seminars, and more.
+HomeTogether is aimed at everyone from the retired to the freshly graduated.
+Buisnesses will be able to list their services via the classified system, non-profits and community events will be able to list for free.
+Users will be able to filter for matches by things such as working status, location, pets and, budget.
+Users and businesses will be verified by site admins.
+User information is hidden from other users unless they explicity choose to share it with another user.
+They can communicate on site via a messaging system with e-mail notifications.
+Users will be able to rate other users and listed services.